The Deligne-Riemann-Roch isomorphism: Construction for regular closed immersions

 The right-hand side Riemann--Roch distribution satisfies a similar sequence of isomorphisms.
 With this understood, the proof in this case follows the same pattern as in the birational case, and we omit the details. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:compositionofinclusions}] By Proposition \ref{prop:RR-closed-immersions}, we can suppose that all the immersions are given by closed subschemes.
+\begin{proof}[Proof of Proposition \ref{prop:compositionofinclusions}] By Proposition \ref{prop:RR-closed-immersions}, we may assume that all the immersions are given by closed subschemes.
 We will consider the deformation to the normal cone for both $i'$ and $i \circ i',$ denoting them by $M$ and $M'.$ By Proposition \ref{prop:doubleinclusion} \eqref{doubleinclusion-item1} there is an induced map

 where $j$ and $j'$ are regular closed immersions.
 For later use, we note that by a similar argument as for $M_{i'}\to M_{i\circ i'}$, the morphism between blowups $\widetilde{Y}\to\widetilde{X}$ is also a regular closed immersion of $S$-schemes.